 Nelson's Community Solar Garden

-A community solar garden is a centralized solar array installation where members of the community can subscribe to buy a portion of the solar generation.
-Generation will be sold on a per panel basis.
-The solar energy that is generated by the garden is credited to the subscriber’s electricity bills in proportion to their investment.
+Nelson celebrated the launch of Canada's first community solar garden in June 2017.
+A community solar garden is a centralized solar array where members of the community have invested in the solar energy production on a per panel basis.
+The solar energy that is generated by the system is credited to the subscriber’s electricity bills in proportion to their investment on an annual basis for 25 years.
+The project has been developed through Nelson Hydro's EcoSave Energy Retrofits Program.

 On April 8th 2015, a conversation cafe was held to discuss the community solar garden project and assess the public's level of interest.
 The cafe was well attended, with over 90 people in the room and over 80 completed opinion polls.

 The information that the was provided at the cafe and from the opinion polls will prove very valuable.
+Since the cafe results showed that there was a high level of interest, steps were taken towards offering the project to the community.
 View Solar Conversation Cafe Notes and Opinion Poll Results (PDF)

 Next Steps as of July 2015